Show-o2: Improved Native Unified Multimodal Models: Experiments

 \textbf{Quantitative Results.} Table~\ref{tab:mmu_comparison} highlights the performance of our models on multimodal understanding benchmarks, evaluated across metrics such as MME~\cite{mme}, GQA~\cite{gqa}, SEED-Bench~\cite{seedbench}, MM-Bench~\cite{mmbench}, MMU~\cite{mmmu}, MMStar~\cite{mmstar}, and AI2D~\cite{ai2d}.
 As shown in the table, both the 1.5B and 7B variants of our model consistently outperform state-of-the-art models across many metrics.
 For models with similar parameter sizes (1.5B), our model achieves the best scores on MME-p and MMU-val benchmarks while delivering competitive performance on GQA and SEED-Bench metrics.
 When compared to larger models with approximately 7B parameters, our models surpass state-of-the-art models such as Janus-Pro and even the significantly larger TokenFlow-XL model (14B parameters) in metrics including MME-p, GQA, MMMU-val, MMStar, and AI2D, while maintaining competitive performance on SEED-Bench and MM-Bench.
-These results underscore the robust perception capabilities of our unified visual representations, demonstrating their effectiveness in multimodal understanding tasks and the promising potentials in this domain.
+These results underscore the robust perception capabilities of our unified visual representations, demonstrating their effectiveness in multimodal understanding tasks and the promising potential in this domain.
+In addition, we present the video understanding performance of Show-o2$^\dagger$ in Table~\ref{tab:mmu_video_comparison}.

 \textbf{Qualitative Results.} Fig.~\ref{fig:visualization} showcases the multimodal understanding capabilities of our model.
 As demonstrated, the model excels at answering general-purpose questions about an image.
 Specifically, it can provide detailed descriptions of an image, count objects, and recognize text within the image.
 Besides, the model can leverage its world knowledge to offer step-by-step instructions for preparing daily drinks like an avocado milkshake and supports bilingual question-answering, highlighting its versatility and practical utility.
 Further, our model supports multimodal understanding in both English and Chinese, enabling bilingual capabilities.